-In international jurisdictions there are requirements for collecting societies, or CMOs as such organisations are often referred to in other markets, to publish key information relating to their operations and governance.
+In international jurisdictions there are requirements for CMOs to publish key information relating to their operations and governance.
 Under the EU Directive, CMOs in the European Union are required to publish on their websites an annual 'transparency report,' which should include information on the activities and governance of the CMO, comprehensive financial information and information on the use of amounts deducted for social, cultural and educational services.